Gilbert Kennedy, 4th Earl of Cassilis: Roasting of the Commendator

 In 1565, he seized Allan Stewart, the Commendator of Crossraguel, and imprisoned him at Dunure Castle, seeking to obtain from him certain of the rights over the lands of Crossraguel Abbey.
-For two days he was left to consider his fate; when Stewart proved recalcitrant, Cassilis had him dragged to the Black Vault of Dunure, and roasted him alive over a fire until he was willing to subscribe to the charters the Earl had drawn up.
+For two days he was left to consider his fate; when Stewart proved recalcitrant, Cassillis had him dragged to the Black Vault of Dunure, and roasted him alive over a fire until he was willing to subscribe to the charters the Earl had drawn up.
 Stewart was finally rescued by his brother-in-law, the Laird of Bargany, who captured Dunure and procured his deliverance.
-The rescue, however, occasioned a feud between the subsequent Earls of Cassilis and Lairds of Bargany.
+The rescue, however, occasioned a feud between the subsequent Earls of Cassillis and Lairds of Bargany.